tnq177/witwicky/readme.md

 The ``n_best`` option tells the trainer to save the best `n_best` checkpoints; however, it's a bug that because of the way the checkpoints are named, if two checkpoints happen to have the same score, the earlier one is overwritten.

 When training is finished, the best checkpoint is reloaded and used for decoding the test file.
-To decode another file, run ``python3 -m nmt --proto config_name --model-file path_to_checkpoint --input-file path_to_file_to_decode``.
+To decode another file, run ``python3 -m nmt --proto config_name --mode translate --model-file path_to_checkpoint --input-file path_to_file_to_decode``.

 We support minibatched beam search, but currently it's quite ad-hoc.
 We assume that during training, if a minibatch size of ``batch_size`` doesn't run out of memory, during beam search we can use a minibatch size of ``batch_size//beam_size`` (see ``get_trans_input`` function in ``data_manager.py``).